Thrishanth237/Ex.No.9.PE/README.md

 # Aim

-To demonstrate the ability of text-to-video generation tools to reproduce an existing autonomous-driving video by creating precise and progressively refined prompts.
-The experiment focuses on analyzing an ADAS/autonomous-driving scene and generating a similar video showing a driverless vehicle navigating a public road safely.
+To demonstrate the ability of text-to-video generation tools to create an AI-based drone delivery video by developing precise and progressively refined prompts.
+The experiment focuses on analyzing a drone-delivery scene and generating a similar video showing an autonomous delivery drone carrying a package through an urban environment.

 ---

 # Abstract

-Artificial Intelligence and Advanced Driver Assistance Systems (ADAS) are transforming modern transportation by enabling vehicles to perceive their surroundings and perform driving tasks with reduced human intervention.
-Text-to-video generation provides a way to create realistic simulations of such automotive scenarios using natural-language prompts.
+Artificial Intelligence and autonomous systems are transforming modern delivery services by enabling drones to transport packages with reduced human intervention.
+Text-to-video generation provides a way to create realistic simulations of such delivery scenarios using natural-language prompts.

-In this experiment, a selected portion of the video **“Tesla Delivers Itself to New Owner”** is used as the reference.
-The selected portion focuses on a vehicle traveling on a public road without a visible driver while maintaining its lane and navigating surrounding traffic.
+In this experiment, an AI-based drone delivery scenario is selected as the reference concept.
+The scene focuses on an autonomous drone carrying a small package while flying through a residential or urban environment and delivering the package safely.

-The reference scene is analyzed in terms of vehicle movement, road environment, traffic, lighting, camera perspective, and visual style.
+The scene is analyzed in terms of drone movement, environment, lighting, camera perspective, package delivery, and visual style.
 Basic, refined, and detailed prompts are then created and used to generate a similar AI video.

 ---

 # Introduction

-ADAS and autonomous-driving technologies combine cameras, sensors, artificial intelligence, and vehicle-control systems to assist with tasks such as lane keeping, traffic awareness, braking, and navigation.
+AI-powered delivery drones combine cameras, sensors, navigation systems, and artificial intelligence to perform tasks such as package transportation, route planning, obstacle avoidance, and automated delivery.

-The selected reference video demonstrates an autonomous vehicle traveling through real-world road conditions without a visible driver.
-The original video was published by Tesla and describes an autonomous Model Y driving from Gigafactory Texas to its new owner's home, covering parking lots, highways, intersections, and city roads.
+The selected scenario demonstrates an autonomous delivery drone flying through an urban environment while carrying a package.
+The drone travels above roads and buildings before reaching the delivery location.

-For this experiment, only the **ADAS/autonomous-driving portion** is considered.
-Unrelated portions of the original video are trimmed so that the experiment concentrates on the vehicle driving on the road.
+For this experiment, the focus is placed on the autonomous drone-delivery sequence.
+The objective is to reproduce the major visual characteristics of the scenario using progressively refined text prompts.

 ---

 # AI Tools Required

-- ChatGPT / DALL·E for prompt development
+* ChatGPT / DALL·E for prompt development
-- Google Gemini
+* Google Gemini
-- Runway
+* Runway
-- Pika
+* Pika
-- Stable Video Diffusion
+* Stable Video Diffusion
-- Other available text-to-video generation tools
+* Other available text-to-video generation tools

 ---